astronomer/docs/software/upgrade-to-0-28.md

               allowPodLogReading: true
 ```

-Most commonly, this is the only change that is needed however you should compare your values with the [default values from airflow-chart](https://github.com/astronomer/airflow-chart/blob/master/values.yaml) and [open-source Airflow chart](https://github.com/apache/airflow/blob/main/chart/values.yaml).
+Once you complete this change, compare any values under the `airflow` section with the [default values from airflow-chart](https://github.com/astronomer/airflow-chart/blob/master/values.yaml) and [open-source Airflow chart](https://github.com/apache/airflow/blob/main/chart/values.yaml) to ensure that they are formatted correctly.
+Incorrectly formatted values for these configurations might result in an error during upgrade.

 ## Step 6: Upgrade Astronomer to v0.28